 Think you'd like to visit?
 Get more information here at the Life in Korea website.

-Yeomiji Botanical Garden steals the lion's share of my time when I'm on the Island.
+I spend most of my garden time at Yeomiji Botanical Garden when I'm on the Island.
 Come see why!

-The garden is in the posh Jungmun Resort (say it “Jung-moon”) on the southwest Pacific shore of Jeju Island.
+The garden is in the posh Jungmun Resort (say it “Jung-moon”) on the southwest Pacific shore of Jeju-do.
 About 50 minutes drive from Jeju City.